Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Abstract

-Next, we prove that these two problems also admit `exotic' (and tight) lower bounds, when parameterized by the solution size $k$.
+Next, we prove that these two problems also admit ``exotic'' (and tight) lower bounds, when parameterized by the solution size $k$.
 We prove that unless the \ETH\ fails, \begin{itemize}[nolistsep] \item \textsc{Locating-Dominating Set} does not admit an algorithm running in time $2^{o(k^2)} \cdot {\rm poly}(n)$, nor a polynomial-time kernelization algorithm that reduces the solution size and outputs a kernel with $2^{o(k)}$ vertices, and \item \textsc{Test Cover} does not admit an algorithm running in time $2^{2^{o(k)}} \cdot {\rm poly}(|U| + |\calF|)$ nor a kernel with $2^{2^{o(k)}}$ vertices. \end{itemize} Again, we show that these lower bounds are tight by designing (kernelization) algorithms with matching running times.
 To the best of our knowledge, \textsc{Locating-Dominating Set} is the first known problem which is \FPT\ when parameterized by the solution size $k$, where the optimal running time has a quadratic function in the exponent.
 These results also extend the (very) small list of problems that admit an \ETH-based lower bound on the number of vertices in a kernel, and (for \textsc{Test Cover}) a double-exponential lower bound when parameterized by the solution size.
-Whereas it is the first example, to the best of our knowledge, that admit a double exponential lower bound for the number of vertices.
+Moreover, this is the first example, to the best of our knowledge, that admits a double-exponential lower bound for the number of vertices in a kernel.